The following resources provides schools with tips for supporting students, families, and staff members who are impacted by the war in Ukraine.

 Students with ties to Ukraine

-Students and families with ties to Ukraine may be anxious, distressed, grieving, and traumatized by the news they are seeing and hearing from loved ones.
+Students and families with ties to Ukraine may be anxious, distressed, grieving, traumatized, and exhausted by the news they are seeing and hearing from loved ones.
 They may also have a hard time focusing.
 At the same time, students may have strong community and family ties that are providing important support right now, as seen in the following stories:

 - A Ukrainian School in New York Takes on a Big Mission (The New York Times)